kknapp3/694GroupProject/docs/index.md

 #### 5 Payment Received by Physician Specialty

-To continue with our discussion, we can also have a look at the top five types of physicians that get the most of the payments.
-It turns out that orthopaedic surgery, neurology, and internal medicine physicians got the most payments in the Program Year 2019.
+To continue with our discussion, we also have a look at the top five types of physicians that get the most of the payments.
+It turns out that orthopaedic surgery, neurology, and internal medicine physicians received the most payments in the Program Year 2019.

 {% capture includeGuts %}
 {% include fig5.html %}